CEDipEngineering/Overlay/README.md

 - [ ] Verify temperature and memory usage stats more
 - [ ] Look into not showing over fullscreen applications (such as games in fullscreen/borderless)

+## Acknowledgements

+I could not have this project as easily or as quickly without [this guide](https://www.youtube.com/watch?v=zWuuk_j1iwM&ab_channel=tylerlaceby) from tyleraceby on youtube.
+Guy is an absolute legend, I appreciate the time he spent to share his experience very much.

+This project is completely open and free (MIT License), so please, share and use this!